ARK-Builders/ark-core/README.md

 > - Run as superuser to enable DTrace.
 This can be achieved by using `cargo flamegraph --root ...`.
 >
 > For further details, please refer to https://github.com/flamegraph-rs/flamegraph?tab=readme-ov-file#dtrace-on-macos

+## Bindings

+`arks` includes support for Java bindings using the [`jni-rs`](https://github.com/jni-rs/jni-rs) crate, which uses the Java Native Interface (JNI) to allow Rust functions to be called from Java.
+The Java bindings are implemented as a Gradle project, located in the `java/` directory.